Team-SH35/smart-resourcing-and-capacity-planner/README.md

 ### Running the Backend and  Frontend
 1. In terminal navigate project's root directory
-2. Run the command `docker compose up`
+2. Run the command `docker compose up --build`

 ### Running the database
 1. Navigate to the `database` directory in terminal
-2. Run the command `docker compose up`
+2. Run the command `docker compose up --build`